Controlling weeds across Milton Keynes

 - We focus on controlling Common Ragwort and Japanese Knotweed to prevent damage and spread.

-- Contractors use approved herbicides and comply with all regulations.
+- Use only approved herbicides and comply with all relevant legislation, regulations and best practice guidance.

 Areas responsible for their own maintenance are listed on the Devolved Parishes page.